 How much will I see in 24/72/144 hours?

 A lot!
 Chinese cities typically have great metro systems making it easy to get around.
 Also, since the Olympics in 2008, transport systems are much more English language friendly.
-Just press the British flag on the touch screens, and select where you want to go!
+Just press the British (or American!) flag on the touch screens, and select where you want to go!

 Any questions?
 If there’s anything I’ve missed, or if you’re not sure about anything, leave a comment below and I’ll do my best to help you…